 The museum is located on the historic San Antonio-El Paso Road/Southern Overland Trail.
 It contains many unique and varied displays depicting early life in the West including the original Valentine Post Office and telephone switchboard, early medical paraphernalia, a restored pioneer settlers kitchen, an original curling machine, and numerous early photographs of pioneer settlers and buildings.
 The Museum is owned and operated by The Fort Davis Historical Society.
 Donations Accepted.

-Hours: 1pm to 5pm Tuesday through Sunday.
-Closed Mondays.
+Hours: 1pm to 5pm Tuesday through Saturday.
+Closed Sundays & Mondays.

 Closed November through mid March.